 Our consultancy and design services are key to turning our clients' ideas and constraints into reality, while our modular production line allows us to adapt quickly and fulfill small quantity orders.
 We design the sensor itself, as well as its PCB and connectivity for integration into the user's wider framework.

-QuILT - Quantum element Interposition by Laser Transfer 148
+PROJECTS QuILT - Quantum element Interposition by Laser Transfer 126 http://mindfoundry.ai

 MIND FOUNDRY LIMITED